Cognigy/Documentation/docs/en/docs/ai/nlu/nlu-overview/overview.md

 #### Confirmation Sentence
 Cognigy NLU comes with an intent confirmation mechanism that works by configuring Confirmation Sentences in each intent.
 Whenever an Intent score falls within a (configurable) range - let's say 0,4 - 0,6, the Confirmation Sentence is triggered and shown to the user.
 If the user confirms the Intent, the Intent will be triggered.

-???+ info "Adding Reconfirmation Sentences"
+!!! note "Adding Reconfirmation Sentences"
     Read more about how reconfirmation works on our [Machine Learning Intents]({{config.site_url}}ai/nlu/nlu-overview/ml-intents/) page.

 ### Intent Options Menu